openframeworks/ofSite/_documentation/graphics/ofGraphics_functions.markdown

 _description: _

-Sets the background color.
-It takes as input a hex color value.
+Sets the background color using a hex color value.

 ~~~~{.cpp}
 void testApp::setup(){